-1. Assess all aspects of the beneficiary, including medical, physical, functional, psychosocial, behavioral, financial, social, cultural, environmental, legal, vocational, educational and other areas;
+1. Assess all aspects of the beneficiary, including medical, physical, functional, psychosocial, behavioral, financial, social, cultural, environmental, legal, vocational, educational and other areas to make recommendations to the IA for a change in status assessment;

 2. Identify needs to prevent health and safety factors to assist in maintaining community placement;